 Inflation can result from many different causes.
 Two of the most common are demand-pull inflation and cost-push inflation.
 Demand-pull inflation occurs when the demand for goods and services is growing faster than the supply, which is often the case in fast-growing economies.
 Cost-push inflation occurs when production costs rise and companies have to raise prices to protect their profit margins.
 A good example for the latter is the significant influence that barrel oil prices have on the general consumer price level.

-The average inflation rate in the United States was at a moderate 1.6 percent in 2010 compared to 3.3 percent in China and the UK and 13.2 percent in India.
-According to an IMF ranking, India was among the ten countries with the highest inflation in 2010.
+The average inflation rate in the United States was at a moderate 1.5 percent in 2013 compared to 2.63 percent in China and 1.9 percent in the UK and 9.65 percent in India.
+According to an IMF ranking, India was among the fifteen countries with the highest inflation in 2014.
 In 2009, prices in the U.S. decreased for the first time since 1955.
 A decrease of the general price level is called deflation.

 Photo: istockphoto.com / serg_velusceac